Deaths of Tate Rowland and Terrie Trosper: Rumors of Satanism

 Rumors surrounding the possibility of a Satanic cult being involved in the deaths began at Tate Rowland's funeral.
 According to the family, an unknown woman entered the chapel during Rowland's funeral, leaving before its conclusion; additionally, a male in attendance was reportedly chanting the word "suicide" during the funeral.
 According to the district attorney, there were also eyewitness reports of strangers attempting to pick up children from the local schools in the fall of 1988, and multiple phone calls were received each day by the police department claiming Rowland had been murdered due to his affiliations with a Satanic cult.

 In November 1988, fifteen-year-old Ray Wilks, a peer of Rowland's, was arrested for drunkenly crashing a car into a utility pole.
 At his booking, Wilks claimed to have been a member of the rumored Satanic cult, and also claimed to have witnessed Rowland's death.
-According to Wilks' father, however, he couldn't have witnessed Rowland's death, as he was in a juvenile detention center the night of the hanging.
+His father thought Wilks could not have witnessed Rowland's death, as he was in a juvenile detention center the night of the hanging.

 After Trosper's death, the rumors were reignited after Darwin Wilks, the older brother of Ray Wilks, attempted suicide by an Elavil overdose—the same drug found in Trosper's blood.
 On July 27, 1991, Rowland's body was exhumed due to the circulating allegations.
-Though Rowland's body was too decomposed to make conclusive statements about the hanging as a suicide, there were levels of Elavil found in his remains, and the coroner claimed to have been seventy percent sure that the death was a result of homicide.
+Though Rowland's body was too decomposed to make conclusive statements about the hanging as a suicide, there were levels of Elavil found in his remains, and the coroner claimed to have been 70% sure that the death was a homicide.
 Trosper's body was also exhumed in late October, and the second autopsy, performed in December, revealed contusions on her thigh as well as evidence that she had been smothered to death.

 After the autopsy information was made public, rumors circulated that Tate Rowland's death had actually been a cult sacrifice attended by as many as twenty people.
 Other reports of robed cult members and animal sacrifices occurred in the town in the ensuing year.
 The speculation surrounding the deaths of Rowland and Trosper led the Texas Department of Public Safety to distribute pamphlets to local police departments listing thirty ways to determine whether or not a death had been the result of occult ritual abuse.